mitchdavenport88/hop_shop/TESTING.md

 * The search bar can be found in the navigation bar, which can be seen at all times.
 On smaller devices it toggles using a button with a magnifying glass icon, which makes it apparent to what it is.
 * The search is conducted on all products names, type, country and their description and any matches are shown accordingly.
 * This function was tested using my manual testing plan:
-    * Loads the Bottle Shop pages and displays any product that matches the search.
+    * Loads the Bottle Shop page and displays any product that matches the search.
     * By submitting an empty search a message relaying this appears.

 **"Look at individual product details in order to consolidate my decision on whether to purchase the item or not."**
 * Every product has its own page that gives further information on the product.
 The pages are accessed via the products card, which are seen throughout.
 The image is the link.
 * Further information gets displayed via a table, which breaks the information up.
-Not only is this a more aesthetically pleasing way to show the information but the table is also responsive to all breakpoints.
+Not only is this a more aesthetically pleasing way to show the information but the table is also responsive at all breakpoints.
 This means information is always displayed in a clear and informative manner in keeping with the overall style of the site.
 * Product name, size, type, ABV, origin, description and price are all shown.
 * The product can also be added to the cart from here as the add button along with the quantity adjustment buttons are shown.